NCI-CGR/MoCCA-SV/README.md

 ### Description

-This pipeline coordinates and monitors the submission of a list of bams for structural variant discovery.
+This pipeline coordinates and monitors the submission of a list of bams for structural variant discovery, and annotation of results.
 It consists of:
 - SV_wrapper.sh: to submit the pipeline to the cluster
 - config.yaml: configuration file
 - SV_wrapper.pl: a perl script that